You can find the earlier site designed for desktop PCs here.

 If you find this site interesting or useful, do share it with your friends!

-The World At Your Fingertips is a site that strives to make your surfing life easier.
-It does this by attempting to harness all internet resources together in one place for easy access.
+The World At Your Fingertips is a website like no other.
+It strives to make your surfing life easier by attempting to harness all internet resources together in one place for easy access.
 Click to see more below.

 You will also find the Google Search box at the top of every page waiting for your search query.
 This is not a customized search that earns revenue and is limited in its scope but gives exactly the same results as the official Google site (Web, Images, Map, News, etc.) Besides, if you are not from an English-speaking country, you will get the search results in English here, not results from the local version of Google in another language which you are likely to get even if you should go to the google.com website.
 This is because Google detects which country you are from and delivers the results in your country's national language (if it is not English).